 May your year be filled with really freaking cold riding on ice and sketchy attempts at no hand riding portraits.
 Or whatever you want it to be.
 Your choice.

-Returned to New Mexico in the wee hours, slept, woke up to light snow getting heavy.
-Split a couple of barrowloads of wood, hopped on the stud shod Big Dummy to get tacos
+December 29 Returned to New Mexico in the wee hours, slept, woke up to light snow getting heavy.
+Split a couple of barrowloads of wood, hopped on the stud shod Big Dummy to get tacos Headed out again a few hours later in worsening conditions to go to the bank and get groceries.
+Mileage: 10.17 miles

-Snowing heavily in the morning.
+December 30 Snowing heavily in the morning.
 Shoveled almost a foot or snow off the driveway.
 Watched the snow fall and caulked the tub.
 Decided to bail on the ride to the golf course and xc ski plan and just headed out for a neighborhood cruise on the big dummy.
 It was probably 25 and blowing.
 The roads were either packed snow or ice or unplowed.
 The studded tires did no wrong on the ice and packed snow.
 The trails and park were under too much snow to ride so I stuck to the road.
 It was a good cold little ride.
+Mileage: 6.3 miles

 So these two days added 16.47 miles of studded tire big dummy riding to the previous 92.03 on the fixie friday for a massive 108.5 miles, aka 174.6 km.
 Not even halfway there to the 500km goal, but I did some good rides, lots of errands and rode everyday.
 I call it a win.
 Surf on over to the rapha blog to see how everyone else did.